greluc/blaustein-led/README.md

 ## Description

-_Rust-FlightPlan_ is a library that loads and decodes a SimBrief flight plan to a Rust-readable format.
+_Blaustein LED_ is a small programm for the Raspberry Pi Pico 2 that turns on the LEDs inside Burg Blaustein when the button is pressed.

 ## Current Release Version

-v1.1.1
+vx.x.x

 ## License

-Rust-FlightPlan is licensed under the MIT License.
+Blaustein LED is licensed under the MIT License.
 You can find the license text under [LICENSE](LICENSE).

 For more information about this license,